tarufkhan/XGBoost_Adult/README.md

-## Predicting whether a person makes more than $50,000 or not using XGBoost.
+## Predicts whether a person makes more than $50,000 or not using XGBoost.

 What we did here -
 * Import all the required libraries/modules.